-Find and designate a room as your go-to shelter.
 Keep it clear of clutter when possible, or at least clear it out if you know that severe weather is possible in the near future.
 You should store your tornado emergency kit here (see the following section), including pillows, cushions, bike helmets, flashlights, and your NOAA weather radio.

 It is not recommended that you try to outrun a storm to get home - being on the road, stuck in traffic in your car, is incredibly dangerous when a tornado is on the ground in your area.
 If you are not at home when you get a severe weather warning, find the nearest sturdy building and seek shelter in a windowless room on the lowest floor of the building.
 Most large buildings, such as schools or hospitals, and large businesses should have a plan in place and a shelter designated.

 If you're out on the road with no buildings to take shelter in, many people believe that highway overpasses provide adequate shelter.
 Unfortunately, this is not true and in fact, it can even be more dangerous

 .
 As the tornado passes over, the wind can still whip beneath the overpass, even up into the space between the girders, shooting deadly projectiles everywhere.
 It can create a wind tunnel effect and actually intensify the wind speeds, which can easily suck someone out of hiding.